neilwrobinson/nrobinson.ca/content/books.md

 ### Education and Learning

-* change your questions change your life by Adams, Marilee
+* Change your Questions Change your Life by Adams, Marilee
 * How to Make Sense of Any Mess: Information Architecture for Everybody by Covert, Abby
 * The Coddling of the American Mind by Lukianoff, Greg and Haidt, Jonathan
 * The Effective Executive by Drucker, Peter F.
 * Think Like a Rocket Scientist by Varol, Ozan
+* Ultralearning: Master Hard skills, Outsmart your Competition, and Accelerate Your Career by Young, Scott H.
 * Ungifted Intelligence Redefined - Trust about Talent, Practice, Creativity, and the Many Paths to Greatness by Kaufman, Scott Barry

 ### Health